CommonAccord/Cmacc-Org/Doc/ZZZ/landing.md

 IntroContent={Introduction.sec}<br><br>{FormDoc.sec}<br>{PageTabs.sec}<br>{DocumentsFolder.sec}<br><br>{PageSource.sec}

-Introduction.sec=This website is for doing the startup docs, cleanly, from scratch.
+Introduction.sec=This website is for doing startup docs, cleanly.
+The immediate goal is startup company legal "objects" that can be "instantiated" by term sheets that render into full documents and closing binders.
+To facilitate contributions without naming conflicts, it includes file folders organized to mirror web addresses and (soon) GitHub accounts.

-FormDoc.sec=When you click on the first link below, you will see COMPLETE!!.</a>.
+FormDoc.sec=When you click on the first link below, you will see a YCombinator SAFE note.
 It is, of course, only an example, intended to be adapted and extended.

 =[?https://raw.githubusercontent.com/CommonAccord/Site-Org/master/Doc/Website/ListOfCommonAccordWebsites.md]